SpringMicro1/docker-fastapi/README.md

 Get the `REGISTRATION_TOKEN` at http://localhost:8980/root/docker-fastapi/-/settings/ci_cd#js-runners-settings.
 Make sure the rest of the variables in `.env.example` are set in a `.env` file.
 Use the IP Address of localhost, not localhost for the `CI_SERVER_URL`.

 A runner gets registered in the `register-runner` service defined in `docker-compose.yml`.
 Simply execute `docker-compose up -d` to register the runner.
 The output configuration will be in `config/config.toml`.

+### GitLab Container Registry

+For the jobs in the CI pipeline to run, they need access to the containers where our app runs.
+The GitLab Container Registry should be default enabled on port 5050 (see [https://docs.gitlab.com/ee/administration/packages/container_registry.html](https://docs.gitlab.com/ee/administration/packages/container_registry.html)).